Read some of our customers’ most frequently asked questions about Red Belly Honey, the only natural CBD honey infused by bees, not humans.

 No; it does not contain enough of the psychoactive compound to cause such a result, according to laboratory tests shown in our Certificate of Analysis (COA).

 Yes.
 A COA is a document from an accredited laboratory that shows the quantity of various compounds in a hemp product.
-It protects you as a consumer, ensuring you are purchasing the beneficial compounds in hemp.
-You can download the COA for Red Belly Honey here.
+It protects you as a consumer, ensuring the quality of hemp products.
+You can view all our lab results here.

 No. Our hives are healthy which means they have a surplus of honey and beeswax—more than they need to maintain the colony.
 According to apiary experts, bees perform at a high level as long as the conditions are good.
 They can modify their work, such as choosing to eat our patented hemp and nectar blend, but they cannot decrease or increase output so there’s no pressure.